 Wed., Nov.
 1, 7:30-9 p.m., Social Hall.
 Meets the first and third Wednesdays of each month, unless otherwise noted.
 May 2, 2018, meeting will be held via conference call to 712-432-0360, passcode 426443.
 Contact Eric Goplerud.
 Everyone welcome.

 (Formerly called the Racial Justice Book Group.)
 A Conversation With White People on Race by Blair Foster and Michèle Stephenson, and other New York Times videos.
 (No readings for this month.)
 First Sunday of each month, September through May, unless otherwise noted.
 Sun., Nov.
 5, 4-6 p.m., Prog.
 Bldg.
 All are invited.
 If you haven’t read the book, you are welcome to listen to the discussion.
 Let’s Talk About Race is a monthly discussion led by members of the Racial Justice Steering Committee.
 The November discussion will focus on the question, “Why do so many white people find it extremely uncomfortable to talk about race?”
 Investigators from the New York Times […]

-Mon., Mar.
-27, 7:30-9 p.m., Prog.
+Mon., Oct.
+23, 7:30-9 p.m., Prog.
 Bldg.
 Meets the fourth Monday of the month, unless otherwise noted.
 All are welcome.
 Questions?
 Email firstname.lastname@example.org.
-We welcome newcomers to join us in our work of promoting a safe and welcoming environment for LGBTQ people at UUCF and beyond.
-Through advocacy, promoting education and awareness working with partners in the community we seek to ensure equality for all!
+Newcomers are welcome to join the group’s work of promoting a safe and welcoming environment for LGBTQ people at UUCF and beyond.
+Through advocacy, promoting education and awareness working with partners in the community, Equality UUCF seek to ensure equality for all!